petk/php-build-system/docs/cmake-code-style.md

 It's customary to prefix temporary variables that are intended for use within a specific code block with an underscore (`_`) and write them in lower_case.
-This naming convention indicates that these variables are designed exclusively for internal use within the current CMake file and should not be accessed outside of that context.
+This naming convention indicates that these variables are meant exclusively for internal use within the current CMake file and should not be accessed outside of that context.